-In general, the risks that are connected with the application of social media are assumed to be rather low.
-However, the experts identified some important threats.
-These threats are mainly due to an inappropriate application of social media:
+In general, the risks, which are connected with the application of social media, are assumed to be rather low.
+However, the experts identified some important threats, which are mainly due to an inappropriate application of social media:

 Target groups: The assumptions of which topics are of interest for target groups can be wrong.
 Usually, target groups will not consider all stories as fascinating and suspense-packed.
 Most of the topics are not exclusively elaborated for Web 2.0 applications.
-Confirming Zschau et al. (2002) ineffective resource allocation as well as delayed content updates are in most companies due to the fact that those employees, who deliver content, and those employees, who put the new content online, are usually not the same.

 In general, the topics of the company's marketing strategy are used for all marketing channels.
 Different messages between social media and other communication channels are possible.